dwiegreffe/mdsrv-web/faq.md

     <summary>I want to select a chain or atom and not focus on it.
 How?</summary>
 <p><div markdown="1">

-If you are trying to select a structures, but he camera is always focusing on it, you forgot to toggle the _Selction Mode_.
+If you are trying to select a structures, but the camera is always focusing on it, you forgot to toggle the _Selction Mode_.
 To active the _Selection Mode_, click the _Toggle Selection Mode_ button (check out the FAQ on <a href="#faq_selection_mode_button">Where do I find the <i>Toggle Selection Mode</i> button?</a>).
 The _Selection Mode_ is active as long as the _Selection Mode Menu_ is visible at the top of the white canvas.
 <center><img src='images/selection_menu.png'></center>
 </div></p></details>